burke/zeus/README.md

 For Ruby 1.9.3+, GC patches are not actually 100% necessary, especially if you have a lot of memory.
 Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched Ruby will fix it.

-*Please note*: Zeus requires your project to be running on a file system that supports FSEvents or inotify.
+**Please note**: Zeus requires your project to be running on a file system that supports FSEvents or inotify.
+This means no NFS, CIFS, Samba, or VBox/VMWare shared folders.

 ## Installation